Cosmic Crisp: Characteristics

-First plantings
+Development and release

+Breeding began in 1997 at the Washington State University (WSU) Tree Fruit Research and Extension Center in Wenatchee and was initially overseen by Bruce Barritt.
+Kate Evans completed the research after Barritt's retirement from WSU.

 The variety was first planted for commercial use in spring 2017, with twelve million trees pre-ordered by Washington state orchards.
 Interest in the cultivar was so high, the trees initially had to be distributed to apple farmers in a lottery held in 2014—WSU had planned to provide 300,000 saplings but were met with requests for four million.
 Within three years, over thirteen million Cosmic Crisp trees had been planted.
-Lawsuits emerged between WSU and a Seattle spin off, which the university claimed distributed over 100,000 trees improperly.
+Lawsuits emerged between WSU and a Seattle spin-off, which the university claimed distributed over 100,000 trees improperly.
 WSU owns the Cosmic Crisp patent.